microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-1/solution.md

 ### **Task 1: Deploy the Landing Zone for the Micro Hack**

 - Open the [Azure Portal](https://portal.azure.com) and login using a user account with at least Contributor permissions on a Azure Subscription.
+Start the Azure Cloud Shell from the Menu bar on the top.

 ![image](./img/CS1.png)